Contact us if there is a term not in this list that you'd like for us to include.

 On defense, to make a strong commitment in response to a fake, thereby momentarily leaving the cutter or thrower an open path/throw.

-On offense, if you are able to throw to the side of the field that the opposing team is trying to protect, you “break the force”.
+On offence, if you are able to throw to the side of the field that the opposing team is trying to protect, you “break the force”.
 As an example, let’s say the other team is protecting the left side of the field (backhand throw for right handed players) and giving you the right side of the field to throw to (forehand for right handed players).
 If you manage a throw to the left side of the field, you “break the force”.
-Contrarily, on defense, if you are trying to force the thrower to throw to the right side of the field (a forehand for right handed players), and they throw to the left side of the field (a backhand for right handed players), then the thrower “broke the force”.
+Contrarily, on defence, if you are trying to force the thrower to throw to the right side of the field (a forehand for right handed players), and they throw to the left side of the field (a backhand for right handed players), then the thrower “broke the force”.
 In other words, you “got broken”.

 The side of the field that the marker is trying to protect the thrower from throwing to.